 dog scratching an itch

-Wondering if our cats or dogs have fleas isn’t very nice, so we want to get to the bottom of what’s going on as fast as possible.
-Our pet experts have got your back with this guide to spotting fleas, including the common signs that your cat or dog is suffering from these little critters.
+Not sure if you’ve spotted fleas on your dog or if it’s something else entirely?
+Our pet experts have got your back with this guide to spotting fleas, including the common signs that your dog is suffering from these irritating insects.
 Let’s get on the case.

 Before getting started

-It’s a good idea to make sure our pets are calm and relaxed before we get started with searching over them for fleas, so neither we nor our pets get stressed.
-After they’ve woken from a sleep or after a long walk could be the ideal time.
-Our pets could actually enjoy the experience if they feel like they’re being groomed!
+Make sure your dog is calm and relaxed before starting to search them for fleas – that’ll make it less stressful for you and them.
+After they’ve woken from a sleep or had a long walk could be a good time.
+Dogs can actually enjoy the experience if they feel like they’re being groomed!

 image